vicwomg/pikaraoke/README.md

 CDG files must have an mp3 file with a exact matching file name.
 They can also be bundled together in a single zip file, but the filenames in the zip must still match.
 They must also be placed in the root of the download directory and not stashed away in sub-directories.

+### I'm getting this ChromeDriver error on launch: "session not created: DevToolsActivePort file doesn't exist"

+Are you trying to launch over SSH?
+That probably indicates that chromedriver doesn't know which display to launch the browser on.
+If so, you may need to specify the native display of the remote device using this command: `DISPLAY=:0.0 ./pikaraoke.sh`.

+You can alternately run headless if you launch the splash screen manually on a separate machine: `./pikaraoke.sh --headless`

 ### How do I dismiss the Splash confirmation screen on an in-TV browser? (like a Samsung TV with web browsing)

 The splash confirmation screen is an unfortunate necessity due to modern browser permissions disabling video autoplay.
 A single interaction will enable it, and the confirmation screen serves as this interaction.
 Hopefully your TV has a way to click the button on the screen with the remote or otherwise.